 The best places for a holiday in Spain

 Numerous bathing paradises await holidaymakers on the 4,000 kilometres of coastline.
 The Canaries are particularly popular, where a great climate prevails the whole year long.
 You can expect a wonderful mix of breathtaking nature, interesting culture and delicious cuisine.
 The countless holiday destinations in Spain are so diverse.
-Whether you’re looking for a quiet beach holiday by the sea or a more exciting city break in somewhere like Barcelona or Madrid, Spain has it all.
+Whether you’re looking to book a quiet beach holiday by the sea or a more exciting city break in somewhere like Barcelona or Madrid, Spain has it all.
 The Spanish mountains are ideal for an active holiday – each place in Spain has its own charm.
 High- or low season – the country is perfect for everyone at any time of year.
-I’m going to show you the most popular destinations in Spain.
+I’m going to show you the most popular destinations in Spain so that you know what deals to look out for.
 Not only that, but I will also share the best offers for your next break to Spain.

 - Popular holiday destinations in Spain

 - Popular places in mainland Spain

 - Spanish islands in the Mediterranean – the Balearics